sdelgadoc/admingpt/README.md

 This command installs all the packages listed in requirements.txt, ensuring the project runs correctly.

+### 3. Generate an OpenAI API key
+Follow the instructions as per the [OpenAI API Quickstart](https://platform.openai.com/docs/quickstart?context=python)

+### 4. Generate your Microsoft Graph credentials
+To use this toolkit, you need to set up your credentials explained in the [Microsoft Graph authentication and authorization overview](https://learn.microsoft.com/en-us/graph/auth/).
+Once you've received a CLIENT_ID and CLIENT_SECRET, you can input them as environmental variables below.
+You can also use the authentication instructions from the [O365 Python library documentation](https://o365.github.io/python-o365/latest/getting_started.html#oauth-setup-pre-requisite).

 ## 🧪 Test the Auto-GPT Email Plugin